tilsgee/goo-engine-windows-exe/README.md

 Get the pre-built download on the [Patreon page](https://www.patreon.com/dillongoo) to support continued development of Goo Engine. or help Tils-Gee to build it using [Github Actions](https://docs.github.com/en/actions) for automatic updates.

-__List of problem is under "Word from Tils-Gee" on this exact readme file__
+__List of problem is under "[Word from Tils-Gee](https://github.com/tilsgee/goo-engine-windows-exe/blob/goo-engine-main/README.md#word-from-tils-gee)"__

 Blender
 =======